ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_rdpa/readme_rdpa-datamart_en.md

 ## List of variables

-This table provides the variable name, level, abbreviation, units and a link to additional grib2 encoding information for each parameter encoded in GRIB2 format
+This table provides the variable name, level, abbreviation, units and a link to additional grib2 encoding information for each parameter encoded in GRIB2 format.

 |Number  |	                Variable 	                                       | Level      | 	Abbreviation    |	Units    	 | Description        |
 |--------|---------------------------------------------------------------------|------------|-------------------|----------------|--------------------|